Simplify your analysis in the cloud with a Terra workspace

 You'll get to this Submissions details page, where you can access further details by clicking on the icons at right:

-To learn more about troubleshooting workflows, see this article.
+To learn more about troubleshooting workflows, see Troubleshooting Workflows: Tips and Tricks.

 Collaborate in a shared workspace